BitcoinMechanic/datum-setup-instructions/README.md

 Here, the generated rpcauth will be inserted into bitcoin.conf

+`Enter pruneduringinit value.
+This sets the maximum space (in MB) that can be used during initial sync before pruning.
+Default is 90% of available space in /var/lib/bitcoind. (default: 32899):`

+As it says.

 ```
 Are these values correct?
 Is this correct? (y/n):
 ```

 Confirm correct as appropriate.

+`Do you want to set up bitcoin-cli to work without specifying --datadir? (y/n):`

+If this is a new machine just being used for this Bitcoin node and DATUM the suggested answer is `y`.

 ## Configuring DATUM